INSIGHT

 Which entities are impacted by the Amendment?

 The Amendment applies to all public companies reporting under the Act, including unlisted public companies.
-The Amendment applies regardless of whether the entity prepares consolidated financial statements, but with varying impact.
+The Amendment applies regardless of whether they prepare consolidated financial statements, but with varying impact.

 It does not apply to proprietary companies, trusts, registered schemes, registrable superannuation entities or public companies that do not report under the Act (e.g. those that report under the Australian Charities and Not-for-profits Commission Act 2012).